ALIRE-HES-SO/llm-sft-workshop/docs/setup.md

 ### Connect to the running instance

-Now that your instance is up and running, connect to it using [VS Code](https://code.visualstudio.com).
+Now that your instance is up and running, we need to connect to it using [VS Code](https://code.visualstudio.com).

 Open your SSH configuration file with your favorite text editor, such as `nano` or `notepad` from the terminal: